Ancient asymptotically cylindrical flows and applications: Coarse properties of ancient asymptotically cylindrical flows

 \subsection{Asymptotic cylindrical scale}

 Let $\mathcal M$ be an ancient asymptotically cylindrical flow which is not the round shrinking cylinder.
 By Colding-Minicozzi \cite{CM_uniqueness} the axis of the asymptotic cylinder is unique.
+We remark that Colding-Minicozzi only explicitly stated the results for blowups, but their proof also applies for blowdowns (see also \cite[Prop.
+4.1]{GH} for a uniform axis-tilt estimate for blowdowns).
 We can assume without loss of generality that the axis is in $x_{n+1}$-direction.
 Moreover, after translating and scaling, we can assume that $(0,0)\in\mathcal{M}$ and $Z(0,0)\leq 1$.

 \begin{proposition}[asymptotic cylindrical scale] For every $\delta>0$ there exists $\Lambda=\Lambda(\delta)<\infty$, such that $Z(p,0)\leq \delta |p|$ for all $p\in M_{0}$ with $|p|\geq \Lambda$. \end{proposition}